iamanigeeit/DDW2023/projects/01-sorting-app.md

 ![](https://www.dropbox.com/s/a2fqx5svvyqtqf9/mp1_home.png?raw=1)

-To stop the web app type `CTRL+C`.
+To stop the web app, type `CTRL+C`.

-## Tasks
+If you are doing your mini project in Vocareum, you can do a CTRL-click (Windows) or CMD-click on the `http://127.0.0.1:5000` link in the terminal and it will open a new tab in your browser.

-There are 4 tasks in this Mini Project.
-Please do them in sequence.
+To stop the web app, type `CTRL+C`.

-### Task 1: Generating Random Integers
+## Task 1: Generating Random Integers

 We will start with Exercise 1.
 Open `ex1.html` in your text editor.
 You should see these few lines of code:

 ```html
 <p>